USQ is offering up to 25% international student scholarships.

 The Bachelor of Arts (International Relations) gives you the chance to learn how countries and regions interact on a global scale and explore the issues these relationships can face.
 You will also gain a strong understanding of Australian domestic and international affairs.

-Our students are able to incorporate a study abroad experience or an internship under the Australian National Internship Program to give them an edge when it comes time to find a job.
+Our students are able to incorporate a study abroad experience or an internship under the Australian National Internship Programme to give them an edge when it comes time to find a job.

 Whether you are fascinated by the world and want to learn more, or you want to be on the ground making a difference, USQ will give you the chance to get involved.

-With this degree, you will be equipped with the tools for a high-flying career in foreign affairs, diplomacy, intelligence, defense, international trade, human rights, ethnic affairs, defense careers or tourism.
+With this degree, you will be equipped with the tools for a high-flying career in foreign affairs, diplomacy, intelligence, defence, international trade, human rights, ethnic affairs, defence careers or tourism.